-- 1. Re-install the fully charged batteries. - 2.
-Close the dump valve, all water faucets, and fresh water tank drain. - 3.
-Add water to the fresh water tank. - 4.
-Turn on the water pump. - 5.
-Open and close the faucets one at a time until the water runs clear at all faucets signaling RV non-toxic antifreeze is flushed out of lines.
-Go back and recheck water clarity at all faucets. - Open the water heater inlet and outlet valves.
-Close the water heater bypass valve.
-Repeat step 5. - 7.
-Turn off the water pump. - 8.
-Hook up to a city water supply, open the faucets again, and recheck water clarity.
+- 1. Re-install the fully charged batteries.

+- Close the dump valve, all water faucets, and fresh water tank drain.

+- 3. Add water to the fresh water tank.

+- 4. Turn on the water pump.

+- 5. Open and close the faucets one at a time until the water runs clear at all faucets signaling RV nontoxic antifreeze is flushed out of lines.
+Go back and recheck water clarity at all faucets.

+- 6. Turn off the water pump.

+- 7. Hook up to a city water supply, open the faucets again, and recheck water clarity.